BartoszCichecki/LenovoLegionToolkit/README.md

 ## Compatibility

-Lenovo Legion Toolkit is compatible with a lot of Lenovo Legion laptops from 2020 and 2021 running Windows 10 and 11.
+Lenovo Legion Toolkit is compatible with a lot of Lenovo Legion laptops from 2020, 2021 and 2022 running Windows 10 and 11.
 All testing done by me is done always on the latest Windows 11 update and Legion 5 Pro 16ACH6H.

 If you are getting an incompatible message on startup, you can check the *Contribution* section down at the bottom, to see how can you help.
 Keep in mind, that not always I can make all options compatible with all hardware since I do not have access to it.

-**Note:** Y-models (Y540, Y740, etc) have limited compatibility only, meaning not all options work.

 The list of supported models can be found here: [Compatibility.cs](https://github.com/BartoszCichecki/LenovoLegionToolkit/blob/master/LenovoLegionToolkit.Lib/Utils/Compatibility.cs).

+Support for other laptop that are not part of Legion line is not planned.

 ## Features

 The app allows to:

 - Change settings like power mode, battery charging mode, etc. that are available only through Vantage.
+- Access to Custom Mode available only in Legion Zone, including Fan Control on 2022 models.
 - 4-zone RGB and White backlight keyboards support.
 - Change display refresh rate (built-in display only).
 - Deactivate discrete GPU (nVidia only).
 - View battery statistics.
 - Download software updates.
 - Define Actions that will run when the laptop is i.e. connected to AC power.
-- Disable/enable Lenovo Vantage and Fn Keys service without uninstalling it.
+- Disable/enable Lenovo Vantage, Legion Zone and Lenovo Hotkeys service without uninstalling it.

-##### Disable/enable Lenovo Vantage

-You can disable Lenovo Vantage without uninstalling it.
-It is especially useful if you want to keep Vantage around i.e. for checking updates.

-You can do it from the Settings page.
-If you disable Vantage, it will stop and disable its services, and disable all funky Lenovo Scheduled tasks.
-Once Vantage is disabled, it will no longer start any background processes on startup.

-If you want to open Lenovo Vantage, you need to re-enable it from the tool, otherwise, it will prompt to reinstall itself.

-##### Disable/enable Fn Keys service

-You can disable Lenovo Fn Keys services without uninstalling them.
-You can do it from the Settings page.
-If you disable Fn Keys service, it will stop and disable its services, and disable all funky Lenovo Scheduled tasks.
-Once Fn Keys service is disabled, it will no longer start any background processes on startup.

-Lenovo Legion Toolkit will handle all Fn key shortcuts.

 ##### Deactivate discrete GPU